malvag/distributed-ml-bench/README.md

 # Distributed ML Systems

 Recently, I was involved in a classification-based ML project where we developed a distributed scalable ML service.
-I wanted to build it again on a simpler dataset to deepen my understanding.
+I wanted to build it again on a simple dataset to deepen my understanding.

 ## Introduction

-Why distributed systems?
-Distributing machine learning systems allows developers to handle massive datasets across multiple clusters, take advantage of automation tools, and benefit from hardware accelerations.
-This repo includes code and references to implement a scalable and reliable machine learning system.
+Why use distributed machine learning systems?
+They allow developers to handle massive datasets across multiple clusters, use automation tools, and benefit from hardware accelerations.
+This repository includes code and references to implement a scalable and reliable machine learning system.

 I'm automating machine learning tasks with Kubernetes, Argo Workflows, Kubeflow, and TensorFlow.
 I aim to construct machine learning pipelines with data ingestion, distributed training, model serving, managing, and monitoring these workloads.

 I'm building an image classification end-to-end machine learning system.

 The steps involved are:
 1. Setup
 2. Data ingestion
 3. Distributed training
 4. Prediction/evaluation
-5. Model serving
+5. Serving
 6. End-to-end workflow

 ## Setup

 I'm using a Mac and Homebrew to install the tools.
 We will install Tensorflow, Docker, Kubectl, and k3d, a lightweight wrapper for k3s, which is lightweight Kubernetes.

-[1] We will be using [TensorFlow](https://www.tensorflow.org) for data processing, model building and evaluation
+[1] We will be using [TensorFlow](https://www.tensorflow.org) for data processing, model building and evaluation.

 ```bash
 pip install tensorflow
 ```

-[2] [Docker](https://docker-curriculum.com/#setting-up-your-computer) to create single- or multi-node [k3s](https://k3s.io) clusters
+[2] [Docker](https://docker-curriculum.com/#setting-up-your-computer) to create single- or multi-node [k3s](https://k3s.io) clusters.

-[3] kubectl is a CLI for Kubernetes
+[3] Kubectl is a CLI tool for Kubernetes

 ```bash
 brew install kubectl
 ```